nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 console.log(getFlags(re));          // "g"
 ```

-This code converts a regular expression into a string and then returns the characters found after the last `/`.
+This converts a regular expression into a string and then returns the characters found after the last `/`.
 Those characters are the flags.

 ECMAScript 6 makes fetching flags easier by adding a `flags` property to go along with the `source` property.
 Both properties are prototype accessor properties with only a getter assigned, making them read-only.
 The `flags` property makes inspecting regular expressions easier for both debugging and inheritance purposes.